SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/refining-offloaded.md

 #### Sources

-In the **Sources** panel there is the data source `YourTenantIdDataLake`.
+In the **Sources** panel there is the data source `YourTenantIdDataLake`, e.g. `t47110815DataLake`.
 This source has been auto-configured for you and points to your data lake.

 > **Info:** Terminology-wise, {{< product-c8y-iot >}} DataHub replicates data from the Operational Store of {{< product-c8y-iot >}} into the data lake.
 For Dremio the data lake and its target tables is a data source as it allows reading data from it.